pydicom/pynetdicom/docs/user/presentation.rst

     Transfer Syntax(es):
         =JPEG Baseline (Process 1)

-Provided both contexts get accepted then its becomes possible to transfer CT Image datasets encoded in *JPEG Baseline* and/or *Implicit VR Little Endian*.
+Provided both contexts get accepted then it becomes possible to transfer CT Image datasets encoded in *JPEG Baseline* and/or *Implicit VR Little Endian*.
-Alternatively it may be necessary to decompress datasets prior to sending (as *Implicit VR Little Endian* should always be accepted).
+Alternatively it may be necessary to :meth:`~pydicom.dataset.Dataset.decompress` datasets prior to sending (as *Implicit VR Little Endian* should always be accepted).